 - 1. In the Uyuni Web UI, navigate to Systems > Systems List and select the client you want to scan. - 2.
 Navigate to the Audit tab, and the Schedule subtab. - 3.
-In the Path to XCCDF Document field, enter the path to the XCCDF content file on the client system.
-For example: /usr/local/share/scap/dist\sles12\scap-sles12-oval.xml - 4.
+In the Path to XCCDF Document field, enter the path to the XCCDF content file on the client.
+For example: /usr/share/openscap/scap-yast2sec-xccdf.xml - 4.
 The scan will run at the client's next scheduled synchronization.